-The weight of depression will make you sick in your mind and body.
+The weight of depression will make you sicker in your mind and body.

-It is ironic that physical weight lifting can help remove the mental weight that we carry due to depression.
+It is ironic that physical weight lifting can help remove the mental weight that you carry due to depression.

 Squats and Deadlifts as Exercise Therapy for Depression